TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NTW-03.md

 ### Overcome challanges
 - Looked up some key terms concerning the introduction of this exercise.
 - Looked up the different protocols suiting their layers in the OSI mode.
+- Looked for organizations concerning protocols
+- How to adress making a protocol

 ### Results
 1. Different kinds of protocols per layer of OSI model